Hero Image

 Initially we were engaged to complete a constructability report for the remedial works at the White Bay Power Station and reached out to Trendspek for its drone capture management.

-During procurement it was an added bonus that Trendspek could host the footage within a 3D model, and having had previous experience with LiDAR and BIM technologies, we immediately acknowledged the benefit Trendspek could provide.
+During procurement, it was an added bonus that Trendspek could host the footage within a 3D model, and having had previous experience with LiDAR and BIM technologies, we immediately acknowledged the benefit Trendspek could provide.

 What began as a need for a traditional report and photos, led to the ability to virtually fly around to look at different aspects of the asset that we were unable to physically reach and inspect.
-On a site that requires such extensive conservation works, having the ability to easily inspect out of the way areas was invaluable.

 Services